Biorepository and Integrative Genomics Initiative

 Receiving DNA samples from the biorepository

-DNA samples can be obtained only after submitting a Research Materials Use Application.
-Pooled applications will be reviewed by a Research Oversight Committee.
-Because DNA is a valuable resource which is limited in quantity, the research oversight committee will make decisions on whom to grant the DNA samples.
-Decisions will be based on the application criteria on validity of research proposal, widest utility, consideration of ethics in research with DNA.
+DNA samples can be obtained only after submitting a BIG Materials Distribution Request.
+Pooled applications will be reviewed monthly by a Research Oversight Committee (ROC).
+Because DNA is a valuable resource which is limited in quantity, the ROC will make decisions on whom to grant the DNA samples.
+Decisions will be based on the following criteria: validity of the research proposal, widest utility and consideration of ethics in DNA-based research.

-After the committee has made a decision, selected researcher will be informed along with information relay to the Integrated Genomics Biorepository (IGB).
-Research grated approval to access DNA samples to the samples will then apply for Institutional Regulatory Board approval.
-Once approved, the researcher is expected to provide both Research Oversight Committee approval and the IRB approval notice to the IGB.
-Applicants then will sign Research Material Use Agreement after which the lab will provide samples to the researcher.
+After the committee has made a decision, the selected researcher will be informed and the information relayed to the Integrated Genomics Biorepository (IGB).
+Researcher granted approval to access DNA samples will then apply for Institutional Regulatory Board approval.
+Once approved, the researcher is expected to provide both ROC and IRB approval.
+Once approved, the researcher is expected to provide both the ROC and IRB approval notices to the IGB.
+Applicants will then sign the Research Material Use Agreement (RMUA), after which the IGB lab will provide samples to the researcher.